jcjorel/ec2-spot-converter/README.md

 ### Encrypt Root Disk during conversion

-The tool can be used to encrypt the Root Disk (and more generally, all volumes marked with DeleteOnTermination=True that will be part fo the
+The tool can be used to encrypt the Root Disk (and more generally, all volumes marked with attribute *DeleteOnTermination=True* that will be part of the
 Backup AMI).

-Simply specify option `--volume-kms-key-id` with a valid KMS Key Id and all volumes part of the Backup AMI will be encrypted.
+Simply specify option `--volume-kms-key-id` with a valid KMS Key Id and all volumes part of the Backup AMI will be encrypted in the new instance.
 If a volume is already encrypted, it will be left as-is just generating a warning.

 Ex:

 	--volume-kms-key-id arn:aws:kms:eu-west-1:111111111111:key/22222222-3333-4444-5555-666666666666

-If you want to convert Spot-to-Spot or OnDemand-to-OnDemand, specify `--force` option as well.
+If you want to convert **Spot-to-Spot** or **OnDemand-to-OnDemand**, specify `--force` option as well.

 # Command line usage